, | 2 min read

 Different vehicle setups, different tires, and even different weather and track conditions can all be simulated, "driven" in a virtual sense.
 And as we discussed in a previous article, one secret benefit of accumulating DIL simulator seat time has to do with the vehicle development and race day preparation that can take place in a rather unconventional way.
 For example, focusing on specific track segments can be quite a bit easier, enabling the refinement of corner entry/exit techniques that can have a large payoff in terms of lap times and overall competitiveness.
 But even in the case of real world replica test sessions, any time spent in a driving simulator lab is usually considered to be time well spent!

-Download our free eBook to read more about new approaches in race preparation, vehicle/driver development strategies, and the capabilities of realistic racing simulators:
+Download our FREE motorsport eBook to read more about new approaches in race preparation, vehicle/driver development strategies, and the capabilities of realistic racing simulators:

 New Call-to-action